-Since its emergence, SARS-CoV-2 has been linked to over 676 million reported cases of COVID-19 and nearly 6.8 million deaths worldwide19.
-The high rate of propagation and mortality observed at the beginning of 2020 provided the basis for COVID-19 to be declared a pandemic by the World Health Organization (WHO) on 11 March 202020.
+Since its emergence, SARS-CoV-2 has been linked to over 676 million reported cases of COVID-19 and nearly 6.8 million deaths worldwide.
+The high rate of propagation and mortality observed at the beginning of 2020 provided the basis for COVID-19 to be declared a pandemic by the World Health Organization (WHO) on 11 March 2020.
 During the briefing, it was mentioned that "WHO has been assessing this outbreak around the clock and we are deeply concerned both by the alarming levels of spread and severity, and by the alarming levels of inaction."

 Announcing COVID-19 as a pandemic was essential to raise awareness at the political level.
 Actions were taken to fight the disease, increase the capacity of public health systems and raise public awareness.
 As a consequence, in Europe the In vitro diagnostics devices (IVDs) used to test for the presence of, or exposure to, SARS-CoV-2 were assigned the highest risk and included in the Class D category.
-This was re-affirmed by including SARS-CoV-2 as an example of high-risk device in the MDCG https://www.who.int/director-general/speeches/detail/who-director-general-s-opening-remarks-at-the-media-briefingon-covid-19---11-march-2020 guidance MDCG 2020-16 Rev.2 21: "devices intended to be used for the following purposes are classified as class D: ...SARS CoV and SARS-CoV-2."
+This was re-affirmed by including SARS-CoV-2 as an example of high-risk device in the MDCG guidance MDCG 2020-16 Rev.2 : "devices intended to be used for the following purposes are classified as class D: ...SARS CoV and SARS-CoV-2."